hukening81/hukening81/README.md

 </a>

 - 🌱 I’m currently learning C, Kotlin, Machine Learning
-- 🤔 I’m looking for help with organizing clubs
+- 🤔 I’m looking for help with organizing clubs, full workflow with software engineering.
 - 💬 Ask me about [FrontierDecipherer](https://github.com/FrontierDecipherer)
 - 📫 How to reach me: hukening8@gmail.com